Understanding the MDR Technical Documentation

 - Preparation of Post Market Surveillance Report (PMS) and derive the conclusion of CER.

 - Preparation of Post Market Clinical Follow-Up Report (PMCF) and derive the conclusion of CER.

 - Review your specimen labeling and Instructions for Use (IFU)and User Manual.

 - Compile Pre-Clinical Verification and Validation documentation.

 The MDD’s Design Dossier concept has been removed from the new EU MDR.

-If you are finding ways to update a legacy medical device technical file to meet new medical device regulation, we at MedDeviceCorp help with Medical Device Technical File remediation service.
-After a thorough understanding of your subject device, we start our guidance and preparation to identify disparities between your medical device and present technical file/requirements.
+If you are finding ways to update a legacy medical device technical file to meet new medical device regulations, we at MedDeviceCorp help with Medical Device technical documentation remediation service.
+After a thorough understanding of your subject device, we start our guidance and preparation to identify disparities between your medical device and the present technical file/requirements.
 Unlike others, we do not allow the client team to work on the technical file till the successful completion of the CE Certification project.

 - Designate PRRC to be in charge of regulatory compliance and ensuring that technical documentation is constantly up to date.

 - Foreign manufacturers ensure that a controlled copy of the MDR technical documentation is always available to the EU /EC representative.

 - Assign a UDI to the medical device by MDR Article 27 and complete all required labeling using the UDI.